Oracle Complexity in Nonsmooth Nonconvex Optimization: Proofs

 Assuming true up until $i$, then

 where we used the assumption on $\bq_i^{\xi}$ and the induction hypothesis.
 Recall that by assumption on the algorithm $\left\|\bq^{\mathcal{\xi}}_i\right\|\leq{r}$ for all $i\in[T]$.
-Using the union bound and concentration of measure on the sphere (e.g., \citep{tkocz2012upper}) we get
+Using the union bound and concentration of measure on the sphere (e.g., \citealp[Lemma 2.2]{ball1997elementary}) we can bound the probability of the complementary event

-This inequality holds for any realization of $\mathcal{A}$'s randomness $\xi$, hence by the law of total probability
+This inequality holds for any realization of $\Scal$'s randomness $\xi$, hence by the law of total probability

-In particular, since $\Pr_{\xi,{\bw}}\left[\lnot{E_{\bw}}\right]=\E_{\bw}\left[\Pr_{\xi}\left[\lnot{E_{\bw}}\middle|\bw\right]\right]$, there exists $\bw\in{\mathcal{S}^{d-1}}$ such that
+In particular, since $\Pr_{\xi,{\bw}}\left[E_{\bw}^c\right]=\E_{\bw}\left[\Pr_{\xi}\left[E_{\bw}^c\middle|\bw\right]\right]$, there exists $\bw\in{\SSS^{d-1}}$ such that

 For this fixed $\bw$, we have for all $\delta\in\Delta$ by the law of total expectation and the triangle inequality:

 On one hand, by \eqref{eq: distinguish from constant if E_w}:

 Using \lemref{lemma: constant func norm<eps}, and by incorporating the definition of $M$ in \eqref{eq:M almost-surely condition} and \eqref{eq:P_A[notE_w]<2/MQ} we get